frameworklabs/SynchrosphereDemo/README.md

     await { false }
 }
 ```
 The `await { false }` statement at the bottom will stop the control flow from proceeding as the condition will never become true obviously.
-It is prsent here to see that depending on when you hit "q", the led will either be on or off as you either preempt in the on or off phase of the blinking.
+It is present here to see that depending on when you hit "q", the led will either be on or off as you either preempt in the on or off phase of the blinking.
 The next demo will ensure that the led will always be off when blinking is preempted.

 #### IO - Preempt with Defer